chadhietala/chaplinjs.github.com/jekyll/docs/syncmachine.md

 ### unsynced([callback], [context=this])

-Unsynced is a convience method which will execute a callback in a specified context whenever the state machine enters into the `unsynced` state.
+Unsynced is a convenience method which will execute a callback in a specified context whenever the state machine enters into the `unsynced` state.

 <ul class="arguments">
   <li>